 B) Caesar’s Camp to The Foresters (6.2 kms)

-- Continue ahead (West) at the right hand edge of the plateau.
+- Continue ahead (West) at the right hand edge of the plateau, with steep drops to your right.
 The futuristic round structure below you on the right in 250 metres is a covered reservoir.
 The path swings to the left (210°).
 Ignore a path branching to the left in 120 metres. (!)
-The path divides in 180 metres and you fork right through a gap ahead (210°), passing an open area on your left in 50 metres.
+The path turns further to the left and divides in 180 metres; you fork right through a gap ahead (210°), passing an open area on your left in 50 metres.
 Turn right on a wide path in 150 metres (240°), passing a lake on your left.
 At the end of the lake in 250 metres, ignore paths to the left and right.

 - (!)
 In 25 metres at the end of a clearing, turn left in front of a prominent pine tree (ahead of you and to the right there are very steep drops, so be sure to take the correct route).
-In 20 metres you start to descend very steeply.
-Ignore a rough path branching to the right in 15 metres and take the next path to the right in 100 metre.
-Shortly you will have another old water channel on your right - it is essential to confirm this to verify your location.
-In 65 metres the path and watercourse veer further to the right and in 160 metres your path turns left to come out in 65 metres at a junction of wide gravel tracks (Point 3 – the route from Ewshot re-joins you here.
+In 20 metres turn to the right (North) on a narrow path which descends very steeply.
+In 15 metres take a rough path branching to the right (North-East), which descends more gently at first.
+In 20 metres the path divides – take the left fork, which descends more steeply.
+In 120 metres you reach another old water channel.
+Ahead and below you, you should be able to see a wide path and beyond it a lake with a red safety ring visible on its left shore – this is where you are heading.
+Cross the water channel and take a rough path opposite (355 degrees at first).
+The path turns well to the left and in 60 metres you take a path to the right (30 degrees) through the trees.
+In 40 metres fork right again (East).
+This path turns to the left and in 80 metres you come out at a junction with the wide gravel track which you saw earlier (Point 3 – the route from Ewshot re-joins you here).
 Take the track opposite passing a large pond on your right in 180 metres.
 This is the evocatively named Reservoir No. 1, one of a group of reservoirs which were constructed in the 1860s to supply the water for Aldershot Camp.
 As you near a grassy meadow visible ahead, cross a track and go over a cattle grid in 180 metres.
 In 20 metres, veer right to the edge of the grass and turn left off the track in 30 metres to cross the meadow diagonally (40 degrees), aiming for a metal barrier.
 In 300 metres cross the Bourley Road and (probably unnoticed) the embryonic Gelvert Stream, to the left of a large parking area (GR 831511).

 - In 30 metres turn left on a wide path that goes to the left of a metal barrier by a No Parking Emergency Access sign.
 In 200 metres you reach the end of the meadow on your right, marked on the map as Bourley Road Camping Ground.
 You have the Gelvert Stream alongside on your left and you pass a bridge over the stream in 80 metres and a crossing path in another 100 metres.
 Continue on the straight shaded path heading due North.
 Turn left on a wide gravel track in 270 metres opposite a yellow danger sign.
 You go round a metal barrier by a warning sign about a high-speed test track in 200 metres.
 In 40 metres fork left on a very wide sandy track with a wire fence shortly on the right.
 To the left you should be able to glimpse Tweseldown racecourse (one of Britain's premier horse trials venues).
 Your path goes over a deer grid in 300 metres. (!)
 After another 50 metres, go through a kissing gate pn your left, to the right of a metal gate, heading North-West.